norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 ## In short...
-If you are used to development project, here what you need:
+If you are used to development project, here is what you need:

 |Name           |Version  <br> (Tested Feb.
 16, 2015)          |
 |---------------|-----------------------|